Molecular Sets (MOSES): A Benchmarking Platform for Molecular Generation Models: Baselines

 Model comparison can be challenging since different training parameters (number of epochs, batch size, learning rate, initial state, optimizer) and architecture hyperparameters (hidden layer dimension, number of layers, etc.) can significantly alter their performance.
-For each model, we attempted to preserve its original architecture as published and tweaked hyperparameters to improve performance.
-We used random search over multiple architectures for every model and selected the architecture that produced the lowest FCD.
-All models are implemented with Python $3$ utilizing the PyTorch \cite{Paszke2017-lk} framework.
-Next, we briefly introduce these models.
+For each model, we attempted to preserve its original architecture as published and tuned the hyperparameters to improve the performance.
+We used random search over multiple architectures for every model and selected the architecture that produced the best value of FCD.
+Models are implemented in Python $3$ utilizing PyTorch \citep{Paszke2017-lk} framework.
+Please refer to the Appendix~\ref{ap3} for the training details and hyperparameters.

-{\bf Character-level recurrent neural networks (CharRNN)} \cite{Segler2018-eo} treats the task of generating SMILES as a language model attempting to learn the statistical structure of SMILES syntax by training it on a large corpus of SMILES (Figure \ref{fig:charrnn}).
-Model parameters are optimized using maximum likelihood estimation (MLE).
-CharRNN is implemented using Long Short-Term Memory \cite{Hochreiter1997-mv} RNN cells stacked into $3$ layers with hidden dimension $768$ each.
-We used a dropout \cite{Srivastava2013-oh} layer with dropout rate $0.2$.
-Softmax is utilized as an output layer.
-Training is done with a batch size of $64$, using the Adam \cite{Kingma2015-ot} optimizer for $80$ epochs with a learning rate of $10^{-3}$ halved after each $10$ epochs.
+{\bf Character-level recurrent neural network (CharRNN)} \citep{Segler2018-eo} models a distribution over the next token given previously generated ones.
+We train this model by maximizing log-likelihood of the training data represented as SMILES strings.

-{\bf Variational autoencoder (VAE)} is a framework for training two neural networks---an encoder and a decoder---to learn a mapping from high-dimensional data representation into a lower-dimensional space and back.
-The lower-dimensional space is called the latent space, which is often a continuous vector space with normally distributed latent representation.
-VAE parameters are optimized to encode and decode data by minimizing the reconstruction loss while also minimizing a KL-divergence term arising from the variational approximation that can loosely be interpreted as a regularization term (Figure \ref{fig:vae_aae}).
-Since molecules are discrete objects, properly trained VAE defines an invertible continuous representation of a molecule.
+{\bf Variational autoencoder (VAE)} \citep{Kingma2013} consists of two neural networks---an encoder and a decoder---that infer a mapping from high-dimensional data representation onto a lower-dimensional space and back.
+The lower-dimensional space is called the latent space, which is often a continuous vector space with normal prior distribution.
+VAE parameters are optimized to encode and decode data by minimizing reconstruction loss and regularization term in a form of Kullback-Leibler divergence.
+VAE-based architecture for the molecular generation was studied in multiple previous works \citet{Kadurin2017-rv, Blaschke2018-oa, Gomez-Bombarelli2018-jp}.
+We combine aspects from these implementations and use SMILES as input and output representations.